casasglobal-org/psymple/docs/index.md

 ## Modern modelling

 `psymple` subscribes to the emerging theory of _collaborative modelling_, the practice of multiple contributors collaborating to build complex systems models.
-This requires modular, resuable components which naturally fit together, built with clarity and clear records of assumptions, data sources and expertise inputs.
+This requires modular, reusable components which naturally fit together, built with clarity and clear records of assumptions, data sources and expertise inputs.

 The collaboration of many domain experts often presents challenges with different technical languages or interpretations of concepts. `psymple` adopts a data-first design for its main objects which allows them to be built from, or dismantled into, wide-ranging formats.